juancarlosjr97/react-firebase-playground/README.md

 ##### Register your app

-Enter a name for your app, for example, `React Firebase Playground`
+Back within the Firebase setup, enter a name for your app, for example, `React Firebase Playground`

 ##### Add Firebase SDK